express-rate-limit/express-rate-limit/readme.md

 ### `resetKey(key)`

 Resets the rate limiting for a given key.
-An example use case is to allow users to complete a captcha or whatever to reset their rate limit, then call this method.
+An example use case is to allow users to complete a captcha to reset their rate limit, then call this function.

+### `getKey(key)`

+Retrieves the hit count and reset time from the store for a given key.

 ## Issues and Contributing